Millsap’s floater leads Nuggets to 102-100 win over Pacers

-DENVER (AP) — Paul Millsap hit a left-handed layup with 7 seconds remaining, Nikola Jokic scored 26 points before being ejected in the fourth quarter for arguing and the Denver Nuggets moved to the verge of their first playoff spot since 2012-13 with a 102-100 victory over the Indiana Pacers on Saturday night.
+Paul Millsap hit a left-handed layup with 7 seconds remaining after Jokic was ejected late in the fourth quarter for arguing and the Nuggets moved to the verge of their first playoff spot since 2012-13 with a 102-100 victory over the Indiana Pacers on Saturday night.

 The magic number for the Nuggets dropped to one as they remained in the No. 2 spot behind Golden State.
 Denver ran its home record to a Western Conference-leading 30-6.

-Jokic and the Nuggets were up 96-89 with 2:56 remaining when Jokic was called for a foul while jostling with Myles Turner.
+The Nuggets were up 96-89 with 2:56 remaining when Jokic was called for a foul while jostling with Myles Turner.
 Jokic was incensed at the call and kept barking at official Tony Brothers, who tossed Jokic.
 Indiana later tied the game at 100, before Millsap hit the winner over Turner.
 Bojan Bogdanovic’s 3-pointer bounced off the rim in the final seconds.

+“We won,” said Jokic, who had a team-high 26 points.
+“That’s the most important thing.”

-Millsap finished with 15 points and 13 rebounds for Denver, which overcame an 18-point, first-half deficit.
+Jokic watched Millsap take over on the big screen in the locker room.
+Millsap finished with 15 points — nine in the fourth quarter — and 13 rebounds for Denver, which overcame an 18-point, first-half deficit.

+“When Nikola got ejected, I went to Paul time and time again,” Nuggets coach Michael Malone said.
+“That’s what you want from your guy who’s been there and done that.
+That was a playoff-type game.
+Paul came through in a big way down the stretch.”

 Thaddeus Young led Indiana with 18 points and 10 boards.
 The magic number for earning their fourth straight playoff spot stays at one for a Pacers team that hasn’t won in Denver since Nov.
 27, 2007.